Juanacv/nfl-teams/README.md

 ## What this plugin does

-This plugin creates a web page showing the NFL Teams data retrieved from the API endpoint URL provided in the documetation of the problem.
+This plugin creates a web page, with the shortcode nfl-teams, that shows the NFL Teams data retrieved from the API endpoint URL provided in the documetation of the problem.